 “Do you—um—want some help?”
 You’d think by now I’d remember.

 She looked a little defeated at that.
 “What kinda house doesn’t have any fuckin’ Band-Aids?”

 I wordlessly moved into the bathroom and opened the mirrored front of the medicine cabinet.
 Which, in her defense, was embedded into the wall.

 “You know, I’m impressed,” she commented dryly, “but also annoyed I didn’t think of that.”

 “You had other things on your mind.”
 I blinked away a few tears that had, annoyingly, showed up.
 I still felt like an asshole, but helping I could do.
 Helping I was good at.
 At least when it was simple stuff like this.

-So I focused on taking the half-dressing off her wrist, cleaning the cuts properly with some rubbing alcohol.
+I focused, instead, on taking the half-dressing off her wrist, cleaning the cuts properly with some rubbing alcohol.
 There weren’t many, luckily.
-None would have been better, but –
+None would have been better, but—

 I didn’t really know what to think.